GalacticCodes/Resume/cardiac resume.md

 - **Dean's List** – Rutger's University, Fall 2020 and Spring 2021
 - **CompTIA A+** – IT Hardware and Software Troubleshooting
 - **12-Hour Burpee World Record Holder** – 7,777 reps (October 2023–May 2024)
-- **As the founder of SNC Yoga Club, I was awarded the 2018 Sierra Nevada College Student Club of the Year Award
+- **Founder of SNC Yoga Club** - awarded the 2018 Sierra Nevada College Student Club of the Year

 ---